dgraph-io/dgraph-docs/content/deploy/log-format.md

 I1207 14:53:28.240516   20143 config.go:39] Got config update through GraphQL admin API
 ```

-When enabling query logging this prints the queries/mutation that Dgraph Alpha receives from Ratel, Client etc. In this case, the Alpha log will print something similar to:
+When enabling request logging this prints the requests that Dgraph Alpha receives from Ratel or other clients.
+In this case, the Alpha log will print something similar to:

 ```
 I1201 13:06:26.686466   10905 server.go:908] Got a query: query:"{\n  query(func: allofterms(name@en, \"Marc Caro\")) {\n  uid\n  name@en\n  director.film\n  }\n}"
 ```
-As you can see, we got the query that Alpha received, to read it in the original DQL format just replace every `\n` with a new line, any `\t` with a tab character and `\"` with `"`:
+As you can see, we got the query that Alpha received.
+To read it in the original DQL format just replace every `\n` with a new line, any `\t` with a tab character and `\"` with `"`:

 ```
 {